Oleksandr Maselsky: Memory

 On 7 December 1996, on the 60th anniversary of Maselsky, on the facade of the 8th entrance of Gosprom, in which Maselsky worked from 1979 to 1996, a memorial plaque was opened, and on the same day another memorial plaque was opened - on the facade of the house No. 17 on Girshman Street, where Maselsky lived, and a tombstone at the Kharkiv City Cemetery No. 2.

 In 2003, according to one of the Decrees of the Cabinet of Ministers of Ukraine, the Valkovsky Lyceum was named after A. S. Maselsky.
-The construction of the lyceum began in 1995 under the personal supervision of Masalsky, and its opening was planned in 1997.
+The construction of the lyceum began in 1995 under the personal supervision of Maselsky, and its opening was planned in 1997.
 However, after Maselsky's death, the construction was frozen, and the first stage of construction was completed only in 2001.
 An appeal regarding the presentation of the Maselsky Lyceum was drawn up by the teaching staff immediately after his death in 1996.
 On the basis of the school, a corner in Maselsky's memory was created, in which personal belongings, memories and archival materials about him were collected.

 On 29 April 2004, the Kharkiv metro station "Industrialnaya" was renamed "Named after A.S.
 Maselsky".

 In March 2006, a memorial plaque was unveiled on the facade of the building of the Valkovsky District Council in memory of Maselsky.